ronak-agarwal/VMWare-lab/README.md

 5. Create Pfsense VM (fw01 is hostname) from ESXi browser
 6. Configure DNS on Esxi to point to PfSense VM
 7. Download VCSA 6.7 ISO and extract locally on Mac (where OVF file present)
-8. Create VCSA VM (vc01 hostname) from ESXi browser by using OVF template
+8. Create vCenter Server - VCSA VM (vc01 hostname) from ESXi browser by using OVF template

 If all above are successful you should have all 3 running and accessible via webbrowser-